Glen Vernon: Career

-When tycoon Howard Hughes bought the RKO studio, many of the resident contract players were dismissed; Vernon left the studio in 1947.
-He returned to the stage, playing in Los Angeles-area productions.
-He resumed his screen career as a freelance actor, mostly for the independent studios Republic, Monogram, and Lippert.
+In 1949 the young actor married Ruth Heinen, who handled scripts at 20th Century-Fox.

 In 1950, now billed as "Glen Vernon," he was a song-and-dance man in the vaudeville revue Hollywood Varieties and played a drunken wastrel in Lucky Losers with The Bowery Boys.
 His movie career never regained its wartime momentum, but he continued to play small roles in motion pictures and television.
+According to his son Jeff Vernon, "The acting, it took kind of a back seat because he had a family now.
+He wasn't getting quite as many roles because he was starting to get a little older; the juvenile look was kind of leaving.
+He started working for the West Coast advertising for the Hollywood Reporter.
+He had a really good position, but he met so many different people that the would still get offered little parts, and the Hollywood Reporter was cool with him going and doing little parts."

 One of his fellow players from Ding Dong Williams, Tommy Noonan, remembered Vernon's calm screen demeanor and cast him as an Army chaplain in his 1959 production The Rookie.
 On television, he portrayed a bellboy in the 1961 episode "The Big Spender" of the television series Window on Main Street, starring Robert Young.
 He also made two brief appearances on the Perry Mason series (one as a ship steward, the other as a plainclothes detective).

 In the 1980s and 1990s, Vernon was cast as quaint old men, in films (So I Married an Axe Murderer) and television (Doogie Howser, M.D.,The Golden Girls).

-Today's audiences may recognize Glenn Vernon from a movie he never actually made: near the beginning of the famous RKO feature It's a Wonderful Life, when the bereaved pharmacist Mr. Gower gazes at a picture of his deceased son, it's a photo of Glenn Vernon.
+Today's audiences may recognize Glenn Vernon from a movie he never actually made: near the beginning of the famous RKO feature It's a Wonderful Life, when the pharmacist Mr. Gower gazes at a picture of his deceased son, it's a photo of Glenn Vernon.
+His son Jeff recalled, "At the time he didn't think much of it at all.
+He went, 'Yeah, well, okay, use my picture.
+I mean, who's even going to see it?'"